Translate your website?

 For the basis of trading in China, there are three groups of languages:

-• Local language—Most cities/regions have a local language.
+• Local language: Most cities/regions have a local language.
 In most cases, this is not a regional dialect.
 It is a language in its own right.
-People from different cities/regions often struggle to understand each other’s languages.
+People between cities/regions will not understand each other’s languages.

 • Mandarin is China's primary language.
 The emperors started using a single Chinese language, which Chairman Mao fully implemented.
-“One country needs one common language."
-Mandarin was used because it was already the official language of the government.
+“One country needs one common language.".
+Mandarin was used as it was already the language of government.

 • Hong Kong, Taiwan, and many southern Asian areas use traditional Chinese as their local language, e.g., Cantonese and Taiwanese.
 These two languages share a common written language but are spoken differently in Hong Kong and Taiwan.